 The change must be seen against the background of the struggling Swiss economy trying to keep up the competition with competitors from abroad.
 The revision focuses only on amending specific regulations of Swiss VAT that allegedly caused competitive disadvantages for Swiss companies.
 The revision leaves the numerous regulations of Swiss VAT with discriminatory or similar disadvantageous effects for foreign companies untouched.

-Foreign companies that provide services to Swiss recipients, and those services are according to the Swiss VAT regulations taxable at the place where the recipient resides (Switzerland/Liechtenstein), will not face compulsory VAT liability -regardless the height of the turnover realized with those services.
+Foreign companies that provide services to Swiss recipients, and those services are according to the Swiss VAT regulations taxable at the place where the recipient resides (Switzerland/Liechtenstein), for example services by lawyers or translators or consultants, will not face compulsory VAT liability -regardless the height of the turnover realized with those services.
 The only exception to the rule is when foreign companies provide telecommunication or electronic services to non-taxable recipients in Switzerland.

 The facility of the so-called ‘subordination statement’ will be codified in the Swiss VAT Act itself -instead of only in the implemental regulations.
 A subordination statement is necessary in case a company wants to act as importer in the scope of supplies of goods that are supplied from abroad to Switzerland.
 Applying the subordination statement is necessary for foreign companies that want to act in Switzerland as local distributor or reseller, and for that purpose import goods from abroad.